gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 ##### Unit of consensus

-Unlike Paxos whose unit of consensus is a single proposed value, the unit of Bitcoin consensus is a block of multiple transactions.
-Each transaction (e.g., send 1 BTC to a friend) is signed by the current wallet's private key with the signature to provide the mathematical proof and thus protect against malicious actors.
-Once the signatures are validated, the miner combines those multiple transactions into one single unit of consensus, rather than initiating a new consensus for each transaction.
+Unlike Paxos whose unit of consensus is a single proposed value, the unit of Bitcoin consensus is a block composed of multiple transactions.
+Each transaction (e.g., send 1 BTC to a friend) must be signed by the current wallet's private key in order to provide the mathematical proof.
+Once the signatures are validated, the miner combines those multiple transactions into a single block, a unit of consensus, rather than initiating a new consensus for each transaction.

 ##### Data structure

 Unlike Paxos that assumes the honesty of participants, Bitcoin network is open to arbitrary participants, thus need for auxiliary information to protect against Byzantine faults.
 Paxos entry (value/consensus unit) only contains the value and log state information (e.g., term and index), whereas Bitcoin block (value/consensus unit) contains chain-hashed metadata in addition to the value itself.
 Paxos does not specify any dependency or order between the entries -- log term and index are mainly used to track the progress of the Raft node state and ensure the recency of the leader's logs.
-The sequence of the Bitcoin blocks is strictly ordered, as each block is cryptographically chained to the prior.
+The Bitcoin blocks are strictly ordered, as each block is cryptographically chained to the prior.
 The sequence of Bitcoin transactions within a single block can be in any order, so long as a transaction which spends an output from the same block is placed after its parent.

-The transactions for each block are stored in a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) data structure, where every leaf node is labelled with a data block and every non-leaf node hashes the labels (transaction IDs) of its child nodes.
+The transactions in each block are stored in a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) data structure, where every leaf node is labelled with a data block and every non-leaf node hashes the labels (transaction IDs) of its child nodes.
 So the merkle tree root represents the hash of all transactions in the block, which proves its data integrity.
 The merkle tree computes the root in the order the block receives each transaction.
 Thus, the transaction order is immutable, as changing the order will change the merkle root (thus block hash).

 Each block contains more than [1,500 transactions on average](https://www.blockchain.com/charts/n-transactions-per-block) with its total size limited to 1 MB.
 Each block is identified with a cryptographic hash value.
 Bitcoin computes the block hash using [SHA-256](https://en.wikipedia.org/wiki/SHA-2) twice on the block header -- `SHA256(SHA256(BLOCK_HEADER))`.